Shakespeare Festival

 Limited parking is available in The Close and is on a first come first served basis.

-Please note only assistance dogs are permitted at this performance.
+Please note assistance dogs only are permitted at this performance.

 Audience members are not permitted to bring cameras to this performance.